Seung-Hui Cho: Writings

-According to the Virginia Tech report, Cho "seemed to enjoy the idea of writing, especially poetry," and he attempted to get a book published while in college.
+According to the Virginia Tech report, Cho "seemed to enjoy the idea of writing, especially poetry," and attempted to get a book published while in college.
 After the mass shooting, a former classmate of Cho provided AOL with two plays written by Cho.
 An AOL official said the authenticity of the plays was verified by AOL before they were posted online.
 The plays included Richard McBeef and Mr. Brownstone, both written in 2006.

 Approximately one year before the incident at Virginia Tech, Cho wrote a paper for an assignment in an "Intro to Short Fiction" class.
 In that paper, Cho wrote about a mass school murder that was planned by the protagonist of the story.
 In the story, the protagonist did not follow through with the killings.
 During the proceedings of the Virginia Tech panel, the panel was unaware of the existence of the paper written by Cho.

 Additionally, in March 2006 at Virginia Tech's 22nd Annual Research Symposium and Exposition, Cho submitted a poem titled "Spear me down, Heaven" to the Advanced Undergraduate category.
 The poem included violent lines including a "wish to annihilate my self" and "tear me to shrivels, eat me to help me".

 When information surfaced about the paper, the Virginia Tech panel learned at that time that only the Virginia State Police and Virginia Tech had copies of the unreleased paper in their possession.
 The Virginia State Police reported that, although it had a copy of the paper, Virginia law prevented them from releasing the paper to the panel because it was part of the investigative file in an ongoing investigation.
 Virginia Tech, on the other hand, had known about the paper, and officials at the school discussed the contents of the paper among themselves in the aftermath of the shootings.
 According to Governor Kaine, "[Virginia Tech] was expected to turn over all of Cho's writings to the panel" during the proceedings of the Virginia Tech panel.
 After some members of the Virginia Tech panel complained about the missing paper, Virginia Tech decided to release a copy of the paper to the panel during the latter part of the week of August 25, 2007.